whisperity/lfpython/README.md

 This is the default mode if the standard input comes from a pipe.
 The values are available through the `LINE` variable.

-The functions `OUT` and `ERR` print the arguments to the standard output and error respectively, without a newline.
+The functions `OUT` and `ERR` print the arguments verbatim to the standard output and error respectively, without adding an additional trailing newline.

 #### FizzBuzz